ngrok/ngrok-python/README.md

 ngrok.forward("https://127.0.0.1:3000", authtoken_from_env=True)
 ```

 If the service is using certs not trusted by the OS, such as self-signed certificates, add an environment variable like this before running: `SSL_CERT_FILE=/path/to/ca.crt`.
+There is also a `verify_upstream_tls=False` option to disable certification verification.

 ### Unix Sockets